vfxdrummer/Tim-iOS-blog/_posts/2017-3-18-uiviewcontroller_lifecycle.md

 This method is called after the VC's view has been removed from the view hierarchy.
 Use this method to stop listening for notifications or device sensors.

 ## - deinit:
 Before a view controller is removed from memory, it gets deinitialized.
 You usually override deinit() to clean resources that the view controller has allocated that are not freed by ARC.
-Kep in mind that just becaus a VC is no longer visible, doesn't mean that it has been deallocated.
-Container view controllers such as NavigationController can keep theur VCs available in memory.
+Keep in mind that just because a VC is no longer visible, doesn't mean that it has been deallocated.
+Container view controllers such as NavigationController can keep their VCs available in memory.
 Keep in mind that even though a VC is off screen, if it is still in memory, it still works normally and can receive notifications.

 ## Resource Notification